woohoolabs/yin/README.md

 Documents may also have a "meta" member which can contain any non-standard information.
 The example above adds information about pagination to the document.

-Note that the `domainObject` property is a variable of any type (in this case it is a hypothetical collection), and this is the main "subject" of the document.
+Note that the `object` property is a variable of any type (in this case it is a hypothetical collection), and this is the main "subject" of the document.

 ```php